jimmo/ncss-embedded/chapters/3-intro-electronics.md

 * The resistor can be on either side of the LED, it doesn't matter.
 * Sometimes you might choose to "invert" the LED by connecting it to VCC instead, then when you turn *off* the pin, the LED will turn on.
 * The micro:bit also has current limiting resistors for its built-in LED grid. *They're really tiny!
 Can you find them and measure their resistance?*
 * Blue LEDs typically have a higher forward voltage drop, so will usually require a lower-value resistor for the same brightness.
 This is because the wavelength of blue light is much shorter than that of red light, so the photons that make up blue light are more energetic.
-The voltage drop across an LED is directly poprtional to the energy of emitted photons.
+The voltage drop across an LED is directly proportional to the energy of emitted photons.